This is our review of the Heathrow Rewards loyalty programme.

 There is no minimum spend, as long as your purchase is for at least £1.

-There are various others ways of collecting Heathrow Rewards points, most of which are not commonly known:
+There are various others ways of collecting Heathrow Rewards points, some of which are not widely known:

 Official Heathrow Parking – you earn 1 point per £1 spent in the airport-owned car parks.
 You can book your parking here.

 Heathrow Express trains – you earn 1 point per £1 spent if you book on the Heathrow Express website or via the app – click through for more details